New York House Democrats call on Cuomo to resign

 Gillibrand has also known Cuomo for years — she was the Housing and Urban Development special counsel when Cuomo was HUD secretary during President Clinton's administration.

+"I did not do what has been alleged.
+Period," Cuomo said.
+He also implicitly criticized lawmakers who had called on him to resign, saying that they were making determinations without having the facts.

+"I'm not going to resign.
+I was not elected by the politicians, I was elected by the people," Cuomo said.
+"People know the difference between playing politics, bowing to cancel culture, and the truth."

-Cuomo said last week that he would not resign, but his office pledged to cooperate with the New York attorney general's investigation into the sexual misconduct claims against him.
+Cuomo had previously said last week that he would not resign, but his office pledged to cooperate with the New York attorney general's investigation into the sexual misconduct claims against him.

 Meanwhile, New York Assembly Speaker Carl Heastie on Thursday authorized an impeachment investigation into the allegations of misconduct he's facing.